D'Arcy Concession: Cancellation and nationalization

 In the end, though, the reasons for the 1951 nationalization of Iranian oil were not just financial.
 Since after World War I, and through the 1920s and early 1930s, Iranians questioned the legality of the Concession, arguing that the Concession had been granted under a government that was no longer in power, and before there were representative institutions in Iran.
 This argument of legality resurfaced again in the late 1940s, but were based on the fact that the 1933 renegotiated concession was granted in an unconstitutional manner.
 The unconstitutional manner in which the renegotiated concession was made came out in 1947, when Hassan Taqizadeh, an Iranian politician, was defending himself against charges of treason for signing the 1933 concession and revealed that the renegotiated concession was signed under duress and that the Shah was the one who had taken the ultimate decision.

+The concession in Iraq

+In 1913 Persia gave some territory near Khanaqin to the Ottoman Empire.
+These Transferred Territories were land covered by the d'Arcy concession.
+The Ottoman Empire affirmed the oil rights with the 1913 border treaty.
+In 1923 oil was found at Naft Khana and the Anglo-Persian Oil Company began developing the field.
+On May 24, 1926 the Iraqi government affirmed the concession in the Transferred Territories and extended it in a modified form for 35 more years to May 27, 1996.
+In 1951 it was renegotiated and after a grace period the concession ended in 1958 with the assets at Naft Khana becoming property of the government of Iraq.